Krb0/InstagramUnmuter/README.md

 It started being just a simple script that unmutes stories, but because of it having a good feedback when I posted it on <a href="https://greasyfork.org/es/scripts/417788-instagram-story-unmute-instagram-stories-unmuter-muted-instagram-story">Greasy Fork</a> I decided to code the extension.

 Now it just became a chrome extension where I practice and add new ideas.
+### ⛔ This is a chrome extension, It only works for Chromium  based web browsers such as Brave, Opera/GX and Google Chrome.

 	Already Added Features for Instagram: